-"What is this pink, raised bubble between my genitals & buttocks, where a mole used to be?
+"What is this pink, raised bubble between my genitals & buttocks, where a mole used to be?"

 I have had a mole inbetween my genitals & buttocks for as long as I can remember.
 Today after showering, I looked and saw that there was a large, pink raised bubble where the mole had been.
 I never had the mole removed or looked at -it was in such an odd private place that I usually forgot about it.
 I am beginning to become very worried, thinking it could be infected, or perhaps herpes?
 I have had no sexual contact with anyone with herpes but I am panicing and away at school, so I cannot get in to see my primary dermatologist.
 Please help!

 If you have a primary care doctor at your school, or even an urgent care center, they should be able to fit you in and help you figure out what this might be.
 Ruling out a sexually transmitted infection is of course important, although the location you describe would be a bit unusual.
 However, if you have been having anal intercourse, then a sore in this area might be more expected.
 Herpes is the sexually transmitted infection which is most likely to produce a blistered sore, although syphilis can also produce sores or ulcers.
 After examining the area, your doctor may want to send some basic blood or urine tests to rule out these possibilities.
 If this turns out not to be a sexually transmitted infection, then it could simply be a blister (from irritation of the skin, for example) or some inflammatory skin condition.
 Your doctor, if they think this is what is going on. will give you additional advice about how to manage this.
 Good luck.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.